AlexanderMcDowell/LA-Coin/README.md

 ```

 #### Status Codes
-`status: wfe_success` Both parties have been debited and credited accordingly
+`status: success` Both parties have been debited and credited accordingly

-`status: wfe_failure` Bad wallet adress
+`status: failure` Bad wallet adress

-`status: wfe_funds` User does not have enough wuffee for the transaction to proceed
+`status: funds` User does not have enough wuffee for the transaction to proceed